pyglfw/pyglfw/README.rst

  - Set callback methods doesn't return previously used callback.
 It's unable to certainly map them to python object in every case.
+ - No check for extensions and proc address query.
+   This can be handled with dedicated frameworks like PyOpenGL.

 Side-by-Side
 ============